How I Sabotage My Music Career - And Why

 Our mutual commitment to the marriage is such that divorce is not an option.
 She has accommodated, compensated and changed a lot of desires and expectations to make it work.
 I also have done the same thing - it takes two; if one is unwilling, it won't work.

-Think about it ladies; I work nights, weekends and holidays.
+Think about it; I work nights, weekends and holidays.
+I miss ball games, dance recitals and extended family gatherings.
 Not to mention the aspect of my job that involves being a public figure with all the stresses and potential booby-traps that entails!

 A swift kick-in-the-ass from my father-in-law was also helpful.